 Large clusters of flowers appear on the tips of every branch, putting on a spectacular show.
 The individual flowers open with a bright yellow edge which turns orange by the second day, to match the rest of the flower.
 Long stamens jut out in a graceful curve from the center of the bloom.
 As the individual flowers age, they turn a reddish-orange before shriveling and falling off the plant.
 Each flower is about 1.5 inches in diameter and the stamens are 2 inches long.

-If pollinated, a flat 3 inch long pod will develop.
 There is also a yellow-flowered form that is less common.

 This plant is attractive to several types of butterflies, including Swallowtails, Fritillaries, and Sulphurs.
 Hummingbirds also visit the flowers.
+If pollinated, a flat 3 inch long pod will develop.
+Although it's a legume, its nitrogen-fixing abilities appear limited, and root nodules seldom form.

 This Caesalpinia grows to around 8-10 feet tall.
-The 1.5 foot long leaves are bipinnately compound so the foliage has a very delicate, ferny texture.
+The 1.5 foot long leaves are bipinnately-compound so the foliage has a very delicate, ferny texture.

 The stems have thorns similar to a rose.